A Guide to Using Auction Bridging Loans and Bridging Finance:

 There are a number of different ways a bid can be made during the auction – raising a hand, paddle or catalogue during the auction are all ways to get your bid recognized.
 Also, you can announce an alternative bid from what the auctioneer is asking for, in which the auctioneer can then reject or accept.

-Once you have secured the highest bid and successfully won the property, you will be asked to complete a bidding slip which will ask for the name and address of both the buyer or auction winner and their solicitor.
-The auction clerk will then prepare a contract which will need to be reviewed and signed before leaving the auction house as well as the payment in the form of a 10 per cent deposit.
+Once you have secured the highest bid and successfully won the property, you will be asked to complete a bidding slip, which will ask for the name and address of both the buyer or auction winner and their solicitor.
+The auction clerk will then prepare a contract that needs to be reviewed and signed before leaving the auction house, as well as a 10 percent deposit.

 Unless previous arrangements were made with the auctioneer, they will generally not accept personal or company checks.

-Auction bridging loans or bridging finance are a great way for auction goers to fund their property purchases.
+Auction bridging loans or bridging finance are an excellent way for auction-goers to fund their property purchases.
 This short term funding can be arranged quickly, helping to give bidders the confidence they need to win the properties they are interested in.

 But, before applying for this type of funding, it is important to know how the auction process works, how much funding is required, what terms are desired for the loan, and how the loan will be repaid.
 In order to make this process easier, it is always recommended that bidders and borrowers seek the advice of professionals such as solicitors and finance brokers.